adobe/aepsdk-edgeidentity-android/Documentation/api-reference.md

 ### IdentityMap

 Defines a map containing a set of end user identities, keyed on either namespace integration code or the namespace ID of the identity.
-The values of the map are an array, meaning that more than one identity of each namespace may be carried.
-Identities, represented by [IdentityItem](#identityitem) objects, may not have null or empty identitifers and are ignored when adding to the IdentityMap.
+The values of the map are an array of [IdentityItem](@identityitem)s, meaning that more than one identity of each namespace may be carried.
+Each IdentityItem should have a valid, non-null and non-empty identifier, otherwise it will be ignored.

 The format of the IdentityMap class is defined by the [XDM Identity Map Schema](https://github.com/adobe/xdm/blob/master/docs/reference/mixins/shared/identitymap.schema.md).